Complete List Of Current Premier League Managers (2025)

 The debut match against Liverpool ended in a 1-1 draw, but the Chelsea side we saw in this game was extraordinary even though they couldn’t nail their opponents, the performance was impressive.

-18. Ange Postecoglou
+13. Ange Postecoglou – Tottenham

 ange postecoglou